-My background is mainly in species conservation, education and capacity development.
+My background is mainly in species conservation, education and capacity exchange.
 I researched mother-young interactions in gorillas and chimpanzees, in captivity and the wild.
 After that, I worked for three years in Indonesia, where I developed and implemented youth ambassador and community engagement programmes on local and regional scales.
-I work as Community Manager at WildHub since 2020, and I am an Associate Member of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.
+I co-founded WildHub, a community of nature conservation professionals, in 2020 and work as their Community Lead.
+I am furthermore on the Advisory Board of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.

 Conservation Scientist with experience in conservation conflicts management, sustainable agriculture, food security, drought management and rural development.
 Proven skills in project management, monitoring and evaluation, communication and community mobilization.
 I am a PhD Candidate at the School of Geosciences - University of Edinburgh.
 I have an MA in Global Studies from the University of Freiburg- Germany and FLACSO Argentina, MSc in Conservation and Rural Development from the Durrell Institute of Conservation and Ecology (DICE), University of Kent.
 My conservation interest is to improve local community participation and involvement in ecosystem management